claraschneuwly/Parallel-Fast-Fourier-Transform/README.md

 1. Parallelize DFT:
 (a) implement the standard Cooley-Tukey radix-2 algorithm (see sequential_fft.cpp); <br>

-(b) take historical weather data (or any other data, but periodicity would be great) and test the quality of approximation by the algorithm;
+(b) take historical weather data (or any other data, but periodicity would be great) and test the quality of approximation by the algorithm;<br>
-(c) implement a parallel radix-2 algorithm (following this paper: https://doi.org/10.1016/0167-8191(90)90031-4 and this paper: https://doi.org/10.1109/SUPERC.1994.344263);
+(c) implement a parallel radix-2 algorithm (following this paper: https://doi.org/10.1016/0167-8191(90)90031-4 and this paper: https://doi.org/10.1109/SUPERC.1994.344263);<br>
 (d) Perform a detailed comparison of the resulting algorithms and their versions on the weather data and generated benchmarks.

-2. Used the implemented algorithms for some other application of FFT of your choice, and try to parallelize the whole code as much as possible.
+3. Used the implemented algorithms for some other application of FFT of your choice, and try to parallelize the whole code as much as possible.
 Potential applications are:
 • implement an analogue of Wolfram picture-curves, see5.
 • implement a polynomial multiplication algorithm for polynomials with integer coeffi- cients (so you adapt your DFT from complex number to numbers modulo prime!) and compare with straightforward algorithms, see exercises to Chapter 32 of CLRS.